RJmsG/caret/README.md

 # caret
-Digital cryptography software written in C.
+Digital cryptography software written in C using the caret operator.
-Only works with files, usage is explain when running the program without args.
+Only works with files.

+## Usage
+./caret [input file] [output file] [key]

 Only tested on linux.